 Two years later, Marco says he is still gay.

-Sodomy between men remains a crime in Namibia, though the law has not been enforced.
-But gay condemnation is common.
+Anal sex between men remains a crime in Namibia.
+The law is not enforced, but gay condemnation is common.
 In 2005, the deputy minister of home affairs and immigration blamed LGBT people for the AIDS pandemic and said they were an insult to African culture.

 Judgmental attitudes are even more common among the nation’s Christian ministers.